These 7 ways to reuse your meal scraps will help you reduce your waste and even enhance their flavor.

-Entrees like dried lasagna can be rehydrated with steam if you want it to retain it’s shape.
-It will taste exactly the same as before you freeze dried it, it just might not look as pretty.
+Entrees like dried lasagna can be rehydrated with steam if you want it to retain its shape.
+It will taste the same as before you freeze-dried it; it just might not look as pretty.

-When re-hydrating side dishes such as soup, stuffing or mashed potatoes, just add hot water little by little until you have the desired consistency.
+When re-hydrating side dishes such as soup, stuffing, or mashed potatoes, add hot water little by little until you have the desired consistency.
 Remember, everyone does things just a little differently, so there’s no right or wrong way to rehydrate your freeze-dried food.

 Add some Extra Spices, Oil and/or Salt

-Pretty straight forward, sometimes this helps, especially because you may not have the same components of a dish.
-Maybe you just have the rice leftover and not the beans.
-I love to add some olive oil and nutritional yeast and a pinch of garlic powder to my leftover white rice.
+Pretty straightforward, sometimes this helps, mainly because you may not have the same components of a dish.
+For example, maybe you just have the rice leftover and not the beans.
+I love to add some olive oil and nutritional yeast, and a pinch of garlic powder to my leftover white rice.
 Quick snack!